liquidctl/liquidctl/README.md

 Executables for previous releases can be found in the assets of the [Releases](https://github.com/jonasmalacofilho/liquidctl/releases) tab, and development builds can be found in the artifacts on the [AppVeyor runs](https://ci.appveyor.com/project/jonasmalacofilho/liquidctl/history).

-Products that cannot use the generic Microsoft HID Driver require another driver that is compatible with libusb: for the specific devices that are affected see the notes in [Supported devices](#supported-devices)).
-In most cases Microsoft WinUSB is recommended, which can be easily set up for a device with [Zadig](https://zadig.akeo.ie/)¹: open the application, click `Options`, `List All Devices`, then select your device from the dropdown list, and click "Replace Driver".
-Note that replacing the driver for other devices will likely cause them to disapear from liquidctl.
+Products that are not Human Interface Devices (HIDs), or that do not use the Microsoft HID Driver, require a libusb-compatible driver, see notes in [Supported devices](#supported-devices)).
+In most cases Microsoft WinUSB is recommended, which can easily be set up for a device with [Zadig](https://zadig.akeo.ie/)¹: open the application, click `Options`, `List All Devices`, then select your device from the dropdown list, and click "Replace Driver".
+Note that replacing the driver for devices that do not require it will likely cause them to disapear from liquidctl.

-The pre-built executables can be used as is by calling them from a Windows Command Prompt, Power Shell or other available terminal emulator.
-Even so, most users will want to place the executable in a directory listed in [the `PATH` environment variable](https://en.wikipedia.org/wiki/PATH_(variable)), or change the variable so that becomes true; this allows omitting the full path and `.exe` extension when calling `liquidctl`.
+The pre-built executables can be directly used from a Windows Command Prompt, Power Shell or other available terminal emulator.
+Even so, most users will want to place the executable in a directory listed in [the `PATH` environment variable](https://en.wikipedia.org/wiki/PATH_(variable)), or change the variable so that is true; this allows omitting the full path and `.exe` extension when calling `liquidctl`.

 _Alternatively to the pre-built executable,_ it is possible to install liquidctl from PyPI or directly from the source code repository.
 Pre-build liquidctl executables for Windows already include Python and libusb, but when installing from PyPI or the sources both of these will need to be manually set up.